gabrielrih/mongodb-data-model/design-patterns/outlier-pattern/README.md

 }
 ```

 In this case you can first mark this document has outlier.
-An way to do that is to include a field called _outlier_ using the value _true_.
+A way to do that is to include a field called _outlier_ using the value _true_.
 After that you can decide how to treat the data based on your application: you can create the next documents in a separete collection, you can use the bucket pattern to split this comments in more then one document within the same collection.
 It all depends on your application.

 > Note here that your application must treat it.